Reading and Phonics

 - Whole Class Reading Lessons - Children in Key Stage Two enjoy whole class reading lessons daily, during which they are immersed in the class text.
 These sessions provide further opportunity to read aloud, modelling reading with expression and intonation, as well as exploring plot, themes, vocabulary and inferred meaning in depth as a whole class.
 Rich tasks are planned for these sessions, through which children develop key reading comprehension competencies, focussing on retrieve; infer; vocabulary; predict; explain; retrieve; and summarise.

 - Reading Across the Curriculum - Pupils read a range of books linked to other areas of their learning.
-Within Key Stage Two, there is a focus on 'reading to learn' across foundation curriculum areas, with children engaging in wider research, both online and through fiction and non-fiction texts.
+Within Key Stage Two, there is a focus on 'reading to learn' across foundation curriculum areas, with children engaging in wider research, both online and through carefully selected fiction and non-fiction texts.

 - Story Time - Across the whole school, books are read aloud and shared with pupils, helping children to hear expressive reading and to develop an enthusiasm for reading books themselves.
 Class books are shared with pupils, where they read along with the teacher.